Jiahao004/Data-for-BT/README.md

 # Data-for-BT
-On Synthetic Data for Back Translation
+We are preparing the code for On Synthetic Data for Back Translation